Friday, October 11, 2024

 1. Add up how much money you have coming in every month after taxes.

 2. Next, list all of your monthly expenses.
-Be sure to include the basics: rent, food, utilities.
+Be sure to include the basics: rent, food, and utilities.

 3. Subtract your expenses from income to determine how much is left over.